 Diamond Jubilee Year

 The Cobras celebrated their Diamond Jubilee in October 2002.
-The Squadron History was bought out in a book by the AOC-in-C. It was an occasion to recollect the sacrifices of the members down the years, and time to reiterate their commitment for the service of the nation.
-As their motto stated, they are ready to take on the enemy and destroy him!
+The Squadron History was bought out in a book by the AOC-in-C. It was an occasion to recollect the sacrifices of the members down the years, and time to reiterate their commitment to the service of the nation.
+As their motto states, they are ready to take on the enemy and destroy him!

 Commodore Commandants of No.3 Squadron